Types of violence within the context of domestic violence

 - Threatening to harm family members or children

-Under the psychological violence one should attend to the designated ‘coercive control’ which constitutes a pattern of the following behaviours (definition from Home Office, 2015):
+Psychological violence also includes the so-called ‘coercive control’ which constitutes a pattern of the following behaviours (definition from Home Office, 2015).

 Coercive behaviour is a continuing act or a pattern of acts of assault, threats, humiliation and intimidation or other abuse that is used to harm, punish, or frighten the victim.’